growerp/growerp/GrowERPObs/2 End User documentation/1 Introduction/2 Getting Started.md

 #### Promote your product

-* Now use your [[4 Marketing & sales]] skills and use your social media like twitter, facebook etc to promote the product by providing the internet address of the product you just entered.
+* Now use your [[3 Publish products]] skills and use your social media like twitter, facebook etc to promote the product by providing the internet address of the product you just entered.

 #### When you get orders?

-* They will appear in the [[5 Order management]] where you can accept and approve them, then go the [[inventory section]] to create a package label with a destination postal address, then approve the shipment, which completes the sale.
+* They will appear in the [[2 End User documentation/5 Order management/1 Introduction]] where you can accept and approve them, then go the [[inventory section]] to create a package label with a destination postal address, then approve the shipment, which completes the sale.

 * [[7 Accounting]]has been running in the background which has created a payment, invoice and updated your ledger for your accounting records.